jfromaniello/joseoncodecom/_posts/2013-05-23-promises-a-plus.markdown

   });
 ```

-This nfbind method has an alias ```denodeify``` if that makes it easier to remember.
+This nfbind method has an alias ```denodeify```.

-There are lot more helpers but one interesting is ```nodeify```.
+There are lot more helpers but the other one interesting is ```nodeify```.
 Do you feel shame letting the world know that you use promises and want to expose an standard-old node.js api?
 Use nodeify:

 ```
 module.exports = function (callback) {